 Capture the flag can be simple or complex in terms of which rule sets the players choose to follow, so that's why Very Well Family's "How To Play Capture The Flag" is a great article explaining the ins and outs of the game.

 Capture the flag really is the ultimate team-based outdoor recess activity you can play this fall!

 9. Leaf Painting!

-Leaf painting is perhaps the PERFECT fall outdoor recess activity because of all the pretty leaves that fall to the ground!
-Grab some art supplies and head to the great outdoors with your classroom to gather up all the leaves you can find and create masterful works of art!
+Leaf painting is perhaps the PERFECT fall outdoor recess activity because of all the pretty leaves that "fall" to the ground!
+Grab some art supplies and head to the great outdoors with your classroom to gather up all the leaves you can find.
+Create masterful works of art!